jackylee1/rynmurdock.github.io/about.md

 # About

 Hello!
-I don't have much to say about myself. *blushes*
+I don't have much to say about myself!